 - What do you wish other people knew about living with scalp psoriasis?

 - What advice would you give to someone who has just been diagnosed, or suspects they might have scalp psoriasis?

 Guttate psoriasis – Monday 2nd November

-Monday 2nd November will see the spotlight on guttate psoriasis – a type of psoriasis which is particularly common in children, teenagers and younger adults.
+On Monday 2nd November we put the spotlight on guttate psoriasis – a type of psoriasis which is particularly common in children, teenagers and younger adults.

 Guttate psoriasis is also known as ‘tear drop’ or ‘rain drop’ psoriasis because of its appearance.
 Guttate spots are often a bright pink or red on fair skin types, whilst people with darker skin types may notice less reddening and more darkening.
 There may also be some fine scaling on guttate spots.